-Overall, audit has a good compensation to work ratio when the value of a professional qualification and the impact on an individual’s future salary expectations are factored in.
+Overall, the audit has a good compensation to work ratio when the value of professional qualification and the impact on an individual’s future salary expectations are factored in.

 As always, please remember I am an Accountant, but not your Accountant.
 In this post (and all of my others) I share information and oftentimes give anecdotes about what has worked well for me.
 However, I do not know your personal financial situation and so do not offer individual financial advice.
 If you are unsure of a particular financial subject, please hire a qualified financial advisor to guide you.